The Contemptible Citizen Kane

 For a true measure of a good movie, there's a simple, obvious measure: Is it re-watchable?
 Big, fat fail there, too.

-But... it would simply be another unremarkable picture, but for there being a far more interesting tale to be told.
+However... it would simply be another unremarkable picture, but for there being a far more interesting tale to be told.
 Of how Hearst's propaganda machine helped get the U.S. into the unjustifiable Spanish-American war, and how he acquired and maintained his riches.
 There needs to be a real biographical tale of the meaning behind the castle at San Simeon, and his other houses.
 But particularly the yellow journalism, and the relationship with the government.
 Or how he became a Great Gatsby sort of host, with his opulent, decadent parties.

 If you're unconvinced, they will try to tell you that Kane is a "satire."
 You can't call it a satire when the character being satirized isn't remotely like the real-world character, with only a few tangential similarities.